gajus/table-sort/README.md

 ## Usage

-`ayTableSort` does not take any arguments.
 Sortable `th` need to have `ay-sort` class.
 By default, nothing is sortable.

 `th` has an optional `data-ay-sort-index` attribute to specify the sortable column index in `tbody` (zero-based).
 If table data is formatted (e.g. "USD 20.00", "10 cm") you need to explicitly state the sortable value using `data-ay-sort-weight` `td` attribute.
 If table has more than one `tbody` you can exclude the `tbody` you don't want sort by adding `ay-sort-no` class.